NREL/EnergyPlus/design/FY2017/NFP-HybridVentilationEnhancement.md

 Brager, G.S., and R.J. de Dear, 2001.
 “Climate, Comfort & Natural Ventilation: A new adaptive comfort standard for ASHRAE Standard 55.”
 Proceedings, Moving Thermal Comfort Standards into the 21st Century, Windsor, UK, April 2001.

+##Design Document ##

+This new feature will revise SystemAvailabilityManager module.

+### Add 4 members in struct DefineHybridVentSysAvailManager

+Four members will be added in the struct DefineHybridVentSysAvailManager:

+		Real64 MinOperTime( 0.0 ); // Minimum HVAC Operation Time
+		Real64 MinVentTime( 0.0 ); // Minimum Ventilation Time
+		Real64 TimeOperDuration( 0.0 ); // Time duration with continuous HVAC operation
+		Real64 TimeVentDuration( 0.0 ); // Time duration with continuous ventilation

+### GetHybridVentilationInputs

+A section will be revised to handle new choices form the Ventilation Control Mode Schedule Name field and read two more optional fields.
+Error checks will be performed.

+### InitHybridVentSysAvailMgr

+#### Update two variables

+TimeOperDuration and TimeVentDuration are updated based on time duration at every time step.
+The update procedures are very similar to OpenElapsedTime and CloseElapsedTime in the occupant ventilation control in the AirflowNetworkBalanceManager module.

+#### Check minimum time operation to determine if the previous status remains or not

+If either of TimeOperDuration or TimeVentDuration is less than the minimum time, the status at the previous time step will be kept and No call to CalcHybridVentSysAvailMgr is needed.

+### CalcHybridVentSysAvailMgr

+#### Operative temperature check

+When the schedule value of Ventilation Control Mode Schedule is equal to either 5 or 6, operative temperature will be checked.
+If the operative temperature is between the low and high acceptability limits, natural ventilation will be allowed.
+Otherwise, HVAC system operation is allowed.

+#### CO2 check

+When the schedule value of Ventilation Control Mode Schedule is equal to 7, CO2 check will be performed.
+If the CO2 level is less than the CO2 setpoint, no action will be taken.
+Otherwise, either HVAC operation or natural ventilation will be allowed.